luisfabib/fhircraft/README.md

   </p>
 </div>

+---
 > [!WARNING]
 > This package is under active development.
 Major and/or breaking changes are to be expected in future updates.

-## ✨ Why Choose Fhircraft?

-### **Type Safety & Validation**
-Generate validated Pydantic models from core or profiled FHIR specifications.
-Catch data errors at development time with automatic constraint checking.

-### **Pythonic FHIR Development**
+## Key Features

+* Automatic validation of FHIR resources using Pydantic models generated directly from FHIR structure definitions.
+Catch schema violations and constraint failures without any dedicated servers.

-Work with FHIR resources using familiar Python and Pydantic patterns.
-No complex server infrastructure or XML parsing required - just clean, maintainable Python code.
+* Work with FHIR data as standard Python objects.
+No XML parsing, no external FHIR servers required.
+Access and modify healthcare data using familiar Python syntax and patterns.

-### **Multi-Release Support**
-Seamlessly work with FHIR R4, R4B, and R5 specifications.
-Load implementation guides and custom profiles from the global FHIR package registry.
+* Supports FHIR R4, R4B, and R5 out of the box.
+Load implementation guides and custom profiles directly from the FHIR package registry to work with specialized healthcare data models.

-### **Integrated FHIRPath Engine**
-Query and manipulate FHIR data using the standard FHIRPath language with full Python integration.
-No external dependencies or separate query engines needed.

-### **FHIR Mapping Language**
+* Execute FHIRPath expressions directly on Python objects.
+Query complex nested healthcare data structures using the standard FHIR query language without additional tooling.

-Transform data between different structures using the official FHIR Mapping Language.
-Convert legacy systems and external data into validated FHIR resources.
+* Implement healthcare data transformations using the official FHIR Mapping Language.
+Convert between different data formats while maintaining semantic integrity and validation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>